min2ha/ukwa-site/content/target/57870/index.en.md

   "subject": null
 }

-# Guardian, The: What can the UK learn from Finland's approach to mental health?

 News article suggesting that the UK could learn from Finland's approach to mental health who use an online service for mental health therapy